entriphy/kl2_lv_decomp/README.md

 # Klonoa 2: Lunatea's Veil (PS2) Decompilation
-Decompilation project for Klonoa 2: Lunatea's Veil (`SLUS_201.51`).
+Matching decompilation project for Klonoa 2: Lunatea's Veil NTSC (`SLUS_201.51`).

-Structs, classes, and function names are taken from decompiling the C# assembly of Klonoa Phantasy Reverie Series.
+Structs, globals, and function info are taken from the debug symbols of the Klonoa 2 executable from [Demo Disc 2.3](http://redump.org/disc/33890/), as well as from decompiling the C# assembly of Klonoa Phantasy Reverie Series.
-While this does not aim to be a fully matching decompilation, `ee-gcc 2.9-991111-01` (available on [decomp.me](https://decomp.me)) seems to produce matching code most of the time, though it is not 100% certain if this was the compiler used to compile the game.
+The `ee-gcc 2.9-991111-01` compiler (available on [decomp.me](https://decomp.me)) seems to produce matching code most of the time, though it is not 100% certain if this was the compiler used to compile the game.

 Support the series by purchasing & playing [Klonoa Phantasy Reverie Series](https://klonoa-at-blog.tumblr.com/post/145593146333/here-are-the-current-ways-you-can-officially)! :D